Spring After‑School Climbing Program in Camden, Maine

 Program Overview

-The Spring After‑School Climbing Program offers progressive instruction designed to build real climbing skills, confidence, and self‑reliance — culminating in a celebratory overnight adventure in June.
+The Spring After‑School Climbing Program offers progressive instruction designed to build real climbing skills, confidence, and self‑reliance.

 Two afternoons per week after school (Tue/Thu)